Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Value proposition:

-- Higher dose per capsule — 200mg vs typical 100-120mg
+- Higher dose per capsule — 200mg versus the typical 100-120mg.

 Trade-offs:

-Best for: Budget-conscious buyers, long-term supplementation, families
+Best for: Budget-conscious buyers, long-term supplementation, or families.

 🥉 #3 Thorne Magnesium Bisglycinate — Premium Choice